JohT/code-graph-analysis-pipeline/GETTING_STARTED.md

 1. Move the artifacts (e.g. Java jars json files) you want to analyze into the `artifacts` directory.

-1. Optionally, create a `source` directory and clone the corresponding source code into it to also scan git data.
+1. If you want to analyze Typescript code, create a symbolic link inside the `source` directory that points to the Typescript project or copy the project into it.

+1. If you want to include git data like changed files and authors, create a symbolic link inside the `source` directory that points to the repository or clone it in the `source` directory.
+If you already have your Typescript project in there, you of course don't have to do it twice.
+If you are analyzing Java artifacts (no source needed), it is sufficient to use a bare clone that only contains the git history without the sources using `git clone --bare`.

 1. Alternatively to the steps above, run an already predefined download script